See the results of our 2022 Personal Finance Study!

 Buying gifts with cash saves you from using a credit card, which research has shown can lead to overspending.
 Using cash can also help to avoid a credit card debt hangover once the Christmas season is long gone.

 However, as more shopping moves from in-store to online shopping, it forces consumers to pay with debit and credit cards instead of cash.
 In these instances, remain diligent.

 “When you make a transaction online, make sure you’re only shopping for that gift,” Weatherford says.
 “It’s so easy to just put one more thing in the cart.”

 To help stick to your holiday budget online, Zagorsky recommends buying a virtual gift card at the store where you plan on shopping to replicate the cash experience you would have at a physical retailer.
 When the gift card hits zero, don’t reach for your wallet again.

 3 ways to save on holiday gifts

 Unwrapping Christmas presents is fun, but experiences can be more valuable and create more memorable moments and closer bonds with your loved ones.
 It can also help you save on wrapping paper.

 Unless your gift was very large or unique, chances are you don’t remember the gifts you received last holiday season, Coambs says.

-If you’re constrained for cash this year, think about giving a shared experience, such as a weekend at a national park or a trip to the zoo, which can build your relationship with a loved one better than a physical gift can.
+If your bank account has constraints this year, think about gifting a shared experience, such as a weekend at a national park or a trip to the zoo, which can build your relationship with a loved one better than a physical gift while costing less money.

 “You can’t buy interpersonal relationships on the shelf, no matter how good your gift is,” Coambs says.